Radiation Tolerance Characterisation of an Indigenously Developed p-type Silicon Pad Sensor for Forward Calorimetry

 \section{Irradiation technique and experimental setup}

 Radiation damage studies were carried out at the Neutron and Ion Irradiation Facility operated by the Institute for Plasma Research (IPR), Ahmedabad.
-This facility employs an accelerator-based D–T neutron generator, purpose-built for high-flux neutron production and controlled irradiation experiments \cite{Vala2025}.
+This facility employs an accelerator-based D–T neutron generator built for high-flux neutron production and controlled irradiation experiments \cite{Vala2025}.
 Neutrons are generated via the ${^3}$H(D,n)${^4}$He fusion reaction, wherein deuterium ions (D$^+$) are accelerated to energies of up to 300~keV using an electrostatic accelerator and impinged upon a tritiated titanium (TiT) target.
 The system can deliver an average neutron yield of approximately $1.2 \times 10^{12}$~n/s, with peak outputs reaching up to $5 \times 10^{12}$~n/s, making it well-suited for detailed radiation tolerance studies of semiconductor devices.

 A schematic of the irradiation setup is shown in Figure~\ref{exp_setup}.
-During exposure, the silicon sensors were wrapped in indium foils, which undergo activation upon interaction with incident neutrons.
-The subsequent de-excitation of indium nuclei produces gamma emissions around 336~keV, whose intensity is directly proportional to the accumulated neutron fluence.
-This activation-based technique enables accurate offline estimation of the delivered dose following irradiation.
+The neutron fluence was determined by activation of indium foils wrapped directly around the sensors during irradiation, using the $^{115}$In(n,n')$^{115m}$In reaction with activation cross sections taken from the IAEA International Reactor Dosimetry and Fusion File (IRDFF-II)~\cite{IRDFF2020}, following the foil activation method of Ref.~\cite{Kim1989}.
+The raw neutron fluence was converted to 1~MeV neutron-equivalent fluence using the hardness factor $\kappa = 1.88$ for 14.1$\sim$ MeV D--T neutrons~\cite{Fretwurst1993}.
+The total uncertainty on the quoted fluence values, arising from the activation cross-section and counting statistics, is estimated to be 5\%~\cite{Fretwurst1993}.